Villa Bologna: History

 Gerald Strickland, now Gerald Bologna Strickland 6th Count della Catena, later also raised to the peerage of the United Kingdom as Baron Strickland of Sizergh, was to usher in a new age for Villa Bologna.
 The 6th Count, more usually known as Lord Strickland, was probably the most politically influential native of Malta in its history.
 The son of Walter Strickland, a British naval officer of a family of landholding gentry descended in part from the Plantagenet and Norman kings through Edward III, Lord Strickland had a spectacular political career and held many political offices in both Malta and around the British Empire.
 At one point he even held simultaneously the office of Leader of the Opposition in Malta as well as that of Conservative MP for Lancaster in the UK's House of Commons.
 Later he was elected Head of Ministry (office equivalent to that of Prime Minister) of Malta as well.
 By that time, he had resigned his seat from the British House of Commons to take up a seat in the House of Lords upon his elevation to the peerage as Baron Strickland of Sizergh.
 He was also appointed governor of a number of British colonies, the only colonial ever to hold such an office.
 Such was the stature of the man that he was acclaimed as "Pater Patriae" (Father of his Fatherland/Father of his Country) by the people of Malta, a title harking back to Republican and Imperial Rome and one of great resonance in the Latin culture of Malta.
 Lord Strickland also made two highly advantageous marriages.
 In 1890, Lord Strickland married Lady Edeline Sackville-West, the daughter of the 7th Earl de la Warr.
 Lady Edeline gave him eight children, including the Hon.
 Mary Constance Strickland, the Hon.
 Cecilia Victoria Strickland and the Hon.
 Mabel Edeline Strickland.
 Of the two boys born to Lord Strickland, neither survived infancy.
 During these years, Lord Strickland held numerous governorships of British colonies around the British Empire and, while the family was absent from Villa Bologna, he generously allowed an order of religious nuns to occupy the villa until the family should return to Malta.
 Lady Edeline died in 1918.
 In 1926, Lord Strickland married Margaret Hulton, daughter of the newspaper magnate Edward Hulton.
 It was Lady Strickland who was to modernise Villa Bologna and, together with her friend Count Giuseppe Teuma Castelletti, she extended the gardens far beyond their original limits, raised the walls of the property and decorated them with crenels.
-She added turrets, planted hundreds of trees, many of exotic species, and laid out fountains and ponds of unique character and beauty.
+She added turrets, planted hundreds of trees and many exotic species, and laid out fountains and ponds of unique character and beauty.
 If Fabrizio Grech had built a fabulous villa, it was Lady Strickland who was to transform it into a horticultural paradise.